demjhonsilver/embedrax/README.md

 - Easy to use and responsive.
 - Capable of embedding one or many videos from platforms like Facebook, Instagram, TikTok, YouTube, YouTube Shorts, Twitter/X, Dailymotion and Vimeo.
+ - This library package is FREE.
+ - Lightweight size
+ - Supports both TypeScript and JavaScript.
 -------------
 ## Installation